jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 21, 2024**_
+Learning about prompt engineering, a different way to customize model usages than fine-tuning.

 _**July 20, 2024**_
 Learning to use open AI API again.